carbon-design-system/carbon-web-components/README.md

 import 'carbon-web-components/es/components/dropdown/dropdown-item.js';
 ```

-nce you've imported the component modules, you can use our components in the same manner as native HTML tags, for example:
+Once you've imported the component modules, you can use our components in the same manner as native HTML tags, for example:

 ```html
 <bx-dropdown trigger-content="Select an item">